irmakoz1/Music_Recommender_System/README.md

 The goal of this repository is to develop a recommender system for Deezer and improve their collaborative filtering pipeline.
 It was part of a Kaggle challenge however, here I did not focus merely on improving metrics but more on building a recommender system that is flexible, scalable and interpretable.

+The data can be found here : https://www.kaggle.com/competitions/dsg17-online-phase/data

+More information about Deezer API for metadata can be found here: https://developers.deezer.com/login?redirect=/api

 First step was to prerprocess the data and enhance it with metadata from Deezer API.
 This part can be found in the BPR script.

 Two methods are used.